thingsdb/ThingsDocs/content/collection-api/istuple/_index.md

 ---

-This function determines whether the value passed to this function is a immutable [array](../../data-types/array-type) or not.
+This function determines whether the value passed to this function is a [tuple](../../data-types/tuple) or not.
 At least nested arrays are of kind tuple.

 This function does *not* generate an [event](../../events).